top of page

 This was because Zahra was not considered to have any significant mental health or physical

-health so did not qualify for temporary accommodation.
+health issues, so did not qualify for temporary accommodation.
 As she had no family in the UK she

 had nowhere else to go.